top of page

 Reactions in daylight

-The mixture of glue and paper may have also caused visible damages to some of the walls depending on their resistance to alterations, but once the whole project was gone and no traces left, only memories and photographic shots were left as reminders of what had happened.
+The mixture of glue and paper may have also caused visible damages to some of the walls depending on their resistance to alterations, but once the whole project was gone and no traces left, only memories and photographs were left as reminders of what had happened.
 It is in some way tragic to know in advance that a work will disappear and that it was designed for being ephemeral when it first arose from passion.
 Even the strangers with whom conversations were engaged will certainly never be seen again and those whom I did not see, meet or taken in picture seem to have never existed, yet they were very present as anonymous spectators of the actions.

 As author, I have experienced my own actions from inside, projecting my thoughts and feelings into the wall, which in turn projected them back to other people—yet all that I observed from their reactions were mere suppositions.
-I factually know that people’s attention faded after few seconds or, in some cases, after few minutes; the artwork disappeared after few days; but the wall will stay, unless it is decided otherwise that it shall be destroyed and rebuilt from new basements.
-An intimate relation was built with those spaces, an appropriation endowed with new meaning, where my hand would caress the walls as I recreate the wheatpaste route every once in a while, to commemorate the past and the images of those changemakers whose iconic figure inspired me to believe I could be one myself.
+I factually know that people’s attention faded after few seconds or, in some cases, after few minutes; the artwork disappeared after few days; but the walls would stay, unless it is decided otherwise that they shall be destroyed and rebuilt from new basements.
+An intimate relation was therefore built with those spaces, an appropriation endowed with new meaning, where my hand would caress the walls as I recreate the wheatpaste route every once in a while, to commemorate the past and the images of those changemakers whose iconic figure inspired me to believe I could be one myself.
 All these nervous kilometres on foot, these doubts, these remains of paper and glue, all that is invisible today and, however, impressively visible in a built environment that remains equal to what the mind reminds.

 Poetry experiment to show the process of realising a project with wheatpaste.